fhalyous/Assignment1_fhalyous/README.md

 # Assignment1_fhalyous
-Assignment 1 for Fatimah Alyousef
+Assignment 1 for Fatimah Alyousef.
 Hello!
-I'm a computer science student coming from Suadi Arabia My all time favorite thing is drawing.
+I'm a computer science student coming from Suadi Arabia.
+My all time favorite thing is drawing.